Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Random field Curie--Weiss model

-Moreover, if the external field $h$ taking only finite many discrete values \eqref{CW:eq:regularity} holds with $\eta = 0$. \end{prop} Let us emphasize, that although the bound~\eqref{CW:eq:regularity} can be in principle deduced from~\cite[Proposition 6.12]{BBI09}, we include a proof of Proposition~\ref{CW:prop:varLEBD} based on a coupling construction.
-Couplings were first applied in the analysis of the classical Curie-Weiss model~\cite{LLP10}.
-Later, this was adapted in~\cite[Section 3]{BBI12} to coupling estimates for general spin models allowing for random fields.
+Moreover, if the external field $h$ takes only finite many discrete values then \eqref{CW:eq:regularity} holds with $\eta = 0$. \end{prop} Let us emphasize, that although the bound~\eqref{CW:eq:regularity} can in principle be deduced from~\cite[Proposition 6.12]{BBI09}, we include a proof of Proposition~\ref{CW:prop:varLEBD} that is based on a coupling construction.
+Coupling methods were first applied in the analysis of the classical Curie--Weiss model in \cite{LLP10}.
+Later, this technique was adapted in~\cite[Section 3]{BBI12} to obtain pointwise estimates on the mean hitting time for a certain class of general spin models.
 This approach was simplified and generalized to Potts models in~\cite{Sl12}.
-Here, we give a streamlined presentation of~\cite{BBI12} thanks to the simplification of~\cite{Sl12} in the setting of the random field Curie-Weiss model.
+Here, we give a streamlined presentation of~\cite{BBI12} thanks to the simplification of~\cite{Sl12} in the setting of the random field Curie--Weiss model.